vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-arm.md

 | Exclusions aren't working as expected | If you had exclusions working on other devices, but they're not working on your ARM64-based Linux servers, contact us at `mdearmsupport@microsoft.com`.
 You need your client analyzer logs. |
 | You want help with tuning mdatp. | Contact us at `mdearmsupport@microsoft.com`. |

-> [!TIP]
+### Contact us if you need help

-> When you contact us at `mdearmsupport@microsoft.com`, make sure to describe the issue in detail.
+When you contact us at `mdearmsupport@microsoft.com`, make sure to describe the issue in detail.
 Include screenshots if possible, and your client analyzer logs.

 ## See also